Black Sabbath (album): Music and lyrics

-Black Sabbath's music and lyrics were quite dark for the time.
+Black Sabbath's music and lyrics were very dark for the time.
 The opening track is based almost entirely on a tritone interval played at slow tempo on the electric guitar.
 In the 2010 Classic Albums documentary on the making of the band's second album Paranoid, bassist Geezer Butler claims the riff was inspired by "Mars, the Bringer of War", a movement in Gustav Holst's The Planets.
 Iommi reinterpreted the riff slightly and redefined the band's direction.
 Ward told Classic Albums, "When Oz sang 'What is this that stands before me?' it became completely different...this was a different lyric now, this was a different feel.
 I was playing drums to the words."
 The song's lyrics concern a "figure in black" which Geezer Butler claims to have seen after waking up from a nightmare.
 In the liner notes to the band's 1998 live album Reunion the bassist remembers:

 Similarly, the lyrics of the song "N.I.B." are written from the point of view of Lucifer, who falls in love with a human woman and "becomes a better person" according to lyricist Butler.
 Contrary to popular belief, the name of that song is not an abbreviation for "Nativity in Black;" according to Osbourne's autobiography it is merely a reference to drummer Bill Ward's pointed goatee at the time, which was shaped as a fountain pen-nib.
 The lyrics of two other songs on the album were written about stories with mythological themes.
 "Behind the Wall of Sleep" is a reference to the H. P. Lovecraft short story "Beyond the Wall of Sleep," while "The Wizard" was inspired by the character of Gandalf from The Hobbit and The Lord of the Rings.
 The latter includes harmonica playing by Osbourne.
 The band also recorded a cover of "Evil Woman," a song that had been an American hit for the band Crow.
 In his autobiography, Iommi admits the band reluctantly agreed to do the song at the behest of their manager Jim Simpson, who insisted they record something commercial.